KangNasgor/KangNasgor/README.md

 # 💫 About Me:
-I'm a newbie Web Developer from Indonesia
+I'm a Web Developer from Indonesia

 ## 🌐 Socials: